 My original doodle was pretty big, so I had to get creative.
 And I ended up with the idea of adding a photo.
 This little scene is a photo of my house, I created it like a polaroid photo and added it to the page with washi tape, just like I would add a real photo.

 I thought it worked out pretty nicely.
-If you wanna see what my original cover looked like – I’ll be posting my May Plan With Me on IGTV and you’ll see why I didn’t like the cover too much.
+If you wanna see what my original cover looked like – I’ll be posting my May Plan With Me on IGTV, and you’ll see why I didn’t like the cover too much.

 HOWEVER!
-It shall never be posted here, for I refuse to acknowledge it’s cursed existence.
+It shall never be posted here, for I refuse to acknowledge its cursed existence.

 I’m following the same format as always with my monthly log.

 As you can see, I added three different colors for three important types of events.
 I expect that I’ll be leaving in May probably, so that’s why there is a travel leaf.
-But I don’t plan to socialize in any way and I’ll try to stay quarantined, so no events leaf.
+But I don’t plan to socialize in any way, and I’ll try to stay quarantined so no events leaf.

 I love that I had enough space to add my mini monthly tracker.
 I added just one more habit to my usual list – taking my vitamins.

-I loved how much mood tracker helped me in April, so I’m definitely keeping it for May.
+I loved how much the mood tracker helped me in April, so I’m definitely keeping it for May.
 Thankfully, there are so many cute doodles from the game I could use.

-Journaling is a fantastic practice and these days I’m discovering it all over again.
+Journaling is a fantastic practice, and these days I’m discovering it all over again.
 It’s really something that helps me to get through it all.

-So I’m keeping it for May and I actually assigned more pages for journaling so I could do more than just two lines a day.
+So I’m keeping it for May, and I actually assigned more pages for journaling so I could do more than just two lines a day.

 Animal Crossing Pages